mmransem09/mmransem09/README.md

 [Brief Introduction - Remove this afterwards]

-I am a devote troubleshooter and problem solver with over five (5) years of experience as an IT Support Engineer with profound interest in Information security and a dedication to solving complex problems.
+I am a devote troubleshooter and problem solver with over five (5) years of experience as an IT Support Engineer as well as a profound interest in Information security and a dedication to solving complex problems.

 ## Objective
 [Provide Objective - Remove this afterwards]]